-Net operating income (NOI) is simply the annual income generated by an income-producing property after taking into account all income collected from operations, and deducting all expenses incurred from operations.
-The net operating income formula is as follows:
+Net operating income (NOI) is the income generated by a property minus all expenses incurred from operations.
+The basic net operating income formula is as follows:

 For the purposes of real estate analysis, NOI can either be based on historical financial statement data, or instead based on forward-looking estimates for future years, which is also known as a proforma.

-Net operating income measures the ability of a property to produce an income stream from operation.
-Unlike the cash flow before tax (CFBT) figure calculated on a typical real estate proforma, the net operating income figure excludes any financing or tax costs incurred by the owner/investor.
+Net operating income measures the ability of a property to produce an income stream from operations.
+Unlike the cash flow before tax (CFBT) figure calculated on a real estate proforma, the net operating income figure excludes any financing or tax costs incurred by the owner/investor.
 In other words, the net operating income is unique to the property, rather than the investor.

 Net Operating Income and Lease Analysis

 Lease analysis is the first step in analyzing any income-producing property since it identifies both the main source of income as well as who pays for which expenses.
 As you can see from the net operating income formula above, understanding this is essential to calculating NOI.

 On the one hand, you have absolute gross leases where the owner pays all the operating expenses related to the property.
 On the other hand, you have absolute net leases, where the tenant is required to pay all operating expenses.
 Everything else falls in between these two extremes and is considered a negotiated or hybrid lease.

 How to Calculate Net Operating Income (NOI)

 Calculating net operating income is relatively straightforward once you break out each of the individual components.
-The components of net operating income consist of potential rental income, vacancy and credit losses, other income, and operating expenses.
+The major components of net operating income consist of potential rental income, vacancy and credit losses, other income, and operating expenses.

 Vacancy and Credit Losses – Vacancy and credit losses consist of income lost due to tenants vacating the property and/or tenants defaulting (not paying) their lease payments.
 For the purposes of calculating NOI, the vacancy factor can be calculated based on current lease expirations as well as market-driven figures using comparable property vacancies.